The Effect of Stellar Contamination on Low-resolution Transmission Spectroscopy: Needs Identified by NASA's Exoplanet Exploration Program Study Analysis Group 21: Future Complementary Observations

 \subsubsection{UV observations to inform models of host-star atmospheres}

-With the wealth and quality of existing solar observations, highly sophisticated semi-empirical models of the Sun have been developed, including complex models of spots, flares, and other magnetic phenomena (See \autoref{sec:sg1}).
-Extensive modeling efforts have furthered our understanding of the solar interior, the detailed structure in the upper atmosphere, and the solar activity cycle and associated energetic events.
-Due to the disparity in the quality and quantity of X-ray--NUV spectra of lower-mass, planet-host stars, including K and M dwarfs, the current state-of-the-art for stellar atmosphere models is not at the same level as solar models.
-Stellar modeling efforts would greatly benefit from a future EUV/FUV/NUV dedicated mission with time-dependent measurements to improve our understanding of active-region coverage and temperature, and flare frequency, size, and color on these low-mass, planet-host stars.
-With this knowledge, composite semi-empirical models of stellar atmospheres could be developed, complete with accurate precision modeling of photospheric and chromospheric heterogeneities that would, amongst other things, advance the general understanding of stellar atmospheres and improve our ability to disentangle the stellar and planetary contributions from UV transit spectra.
+With the wealth and quality of existing solar observations, highly sophisticated semi-empirical models of the Sun have been developed, including complex models of spots, flares, and other magnetic phenomena (See \autoref{S:PhotosphericHeterogeneity}).
+Extensive modeling efforts have furthered our understanding of the solar interior \citep[e.g.,][]{Vinyoles2017}, the detailed structure in the upper atmosphere \citep{Fontenla:2006}, and the solar activity cycle and associated energetic events \citep[e.g.,][]{Yeo2014_SATIRE, Hathaway2015, Desai2016}.
+The current state-of-the-art for stellar atmosphere models of lower-mass, planet-host\revised{ing} stars, including K and M dwarfs, is not at the same level as solar models, due in part to the additional complexity involved in modelling these objects \citep[e.g.,][]{Iyer2023} and in part to the disparity in the quality and quantity of X-ray--NUV spectra available \citep[e.g.,][]{France2016}.
+In the context of exoplanet transmission spectroscopy, an accurate understanding of the high-energy radiation of host stars is crucially important, as it drives hydrodynamic escape of planetary atmospheres \citep[e.g.,][]{Lammer2003, Murray-Clay2009}, leading to observations of comet-like evaporation tails \citep[e.g.,][]{Vidal-Madjar2004, Kulow2014, Spake2018} and perhaps shaping the mass--radius distribution of close-in exoplanets \citep[e.g.,][]{Owen2012, Owen2013, Owen2017}.
+Stellar modeling efforts would greatly benefit from a future EUV/FUV/NUV dedicated mission with time-dependent measurements to improve our understanding of active-region coverage and temperature, and flare frequency, size, and color on these low-mass, planet-hosting stars.
+With this knowledge, composite semi-empirical models of stellar atmospheres could be developed, complete with accurate and precise modeling of photospheric and chromospheric heterogeneities that would, amongst other things, advance the general understanding of stellar atmospheres and improve our ability to disentangle the stellar and planetary contributions from UV transit spectra.